tripu/Vita/doc/tastes.md

 ### 2. Things I do *not* like

 * In people:
-  * People who talk to themselves
+  * People who talk to themselves out loud
-  * People to chew gum with their mouths open
+  * People who chew gum with their mouths open
   * People who cough, or exhale air heavily, without realising you're close to them
   * People who interrupt others too much when they're speaking
   * People who talk a lot, all the time (ie, people who don't seem to be able to be quiet or to just listen for a while)
   * People who are *very* extroverted (people with a very intense, expansive personality)
   * People who talk too much about themselves, unprompted; and who keep on trying to surpass your own comments or anecdotes
   * People who gossip
-  * People who communicate with me using tools that don't respect my privacy, eg GMail
+  * People who insist on communicating with me using tools that don't respect my privacy, eg GMail
 * Food:
   * Watermelon
   * Strawberry flavour in things (but I quite like strawberries)
   * Coconut
+  * Marzipan
 * Music:
   * *Flamenco*
   * Ska